mujont/Data-Analysis-Portfolio/README.md

 1. [Econometric Analysis and Report using Stata14](https://github.com/mujont/Munoz_Econometrics)

+   -Analysis of data pulled from the PSID using Regression and Sumary Statistics in Stata14

 2. [SQL Analysis Work](https://github.com/mujont/SQL_Practice)

+   -Variety of projects used to practice and demonstrate SQL skills

 3. [KPMG Virtual Internship](https://github.com/mujont/KPMG-Internship)

    -Data cleaning in Excel, Power Query, Power BI Report